catherinepope/papermod/content/workshops/resources/narrative-cv-example-arts-humanities.md

 The two-sentence Personal Statement distils this full OCAR into its essence:

 - **Sentence 1** combines Opening + Challenge: the commitment and core values.
-- **Sentence 2** summarises Action across all four modules: what you actually do
+- **Sentence 2** summarises Action across all four modules: what you actually do.

 </details>